Practical exams (face to face)

 1. Extra time

-Candidates with special needs, disabilities and health conditions may request extra time to complete their exam; the amount of extra time available to candidates who qualify is shown in the table below.
+Candidates may request extra time to complete their exam; the amount of extra time available to candidates who qualify is shown in the table below.
 Where extra time is granted, up to 50% of the extra time allocated may be used to study sight reading (or other unseen tests*).

 Level